How to detect busbar faults?

 Consider the Figure 3 and Figure 4 above.

 Assuming that due to external fault on line X, CT X gets saturated (i.e.) produces no output.
-This is represented by short circuit as indicated in Figure 4.
-This is the worst condition for the relay from stability point of view, since the spill current is maximum.
-The high impedance principle involves choosing impedance high enough to stabilize the relay for this worst condition.
+This is represented by a short circuit as indicated in Figure 4.
+This is the worst condition for the relay from a stability point of view since the spill current is maximum.
+The high impedance principle involves choosing an impedance high enough to stabilize the relay for this worst condition.

 Assuming that current Iy flows through the saturated CT only.
 This will develop voltage Vr given by:

 - Rlx = Lead resistance